 2. Selecting the Right Technology

-This goes back to the project planning we discussed earlier.
+This goes back to the project planning phase we discussed earlier.
 When you know your business requirements, you can select a solution based on this information rather than outside influence.

 3. Prioritizing Data Management